armory/docs/content/en/docs/spinnaker-user-guides/kayenta-canary-use.md

 ---
-title: Automatic Canary Analysis (Kayenta)
+title: Using Automatic Canary Analysis
-weight: 120
 aliases:
-  - /user-guides/kayenta/
-  - /user_guides/kayenta/
   - /spinnaker_user_guides/kayenta/
+  - /spinnaker-user-guides/kayenta
 ---

+Before you can start using Canary deployments, ensure that Kayenta, the Spinnaker for canary deployments, is enabled.
+For more information, see [Configuring Kayenta]({{< ref "kayenta-configure" >}}).

 ## Overview

-Kayenta is an automated canarying analysis (ACA) service that is provided through Spinnaker.
+Kayenta is the Spinnaker service that performs Automated Canary Analysis (ACA).
 The goal of Kayenta is to provide the end user with confidence that a deployment is safe through automation and intelligence.

 Kayenta uses real-time data sources to validate that a canary is good or bad.
 Today, Kayenta supports the following real-time data sources: